buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 # IfcShapeRepresentation

 The _IfcShapeRepresentation_ represents the concept of a particular geometric representation of a product or a product component within a specific geometric representation context.
-The inherited attribute _RepresentationType_ is used to define the geometric model used for the shape representation (e.g. 'SweptSolid', or 'Brep'), the inherited attribute _RepresentationIdentifier_ is used to denote the kind of the representation captured by the _IfcShapeRepresentation_ (e.g. 'Axis', 'Body', etc.).
+The inherited attribute _RepresentationType_ is used to define the geometric model used for the shape representation (e.g. 'SweptSolid', or 'Brep'), the inherited attribute _RepresentationIdentifier_ is used to denote the kind of the representation captured by the _IfcShapeRepresentation_ (e.g. 'Axis', 'Body', etc.).<!-- end of definition -->

 Several representation identifiers for shape representation are included as predefined values for _RepresentationIdentifier_.
 Table 1 indicates the defined list of values for _RepresentationIdentifier_.